sciknoworg/OntoLearner/docs/source/index.rst

 - 🔁 **Machine-readable ontologies** hosted on Hugging Face, optimized for integration into generative AI pipelines with full support for versioning, streaming, and metadata inspection.
 - 🔧 **Modular and extensible architecture** that seamlessly integrate with existing ontology development environments.

 A wide selection of over `200 ontologies <https://huggingface.co/collections/SciKnowOrg/>`_ are available for immediate use on 🤗 Hugging Face.
-Additionally, it is easy to train your own `learner <docs/learners/learner.html>`_ using OntoLearner, enabling you to create custom models for your specific use cases.

 OntoLearner was created by `Scientific Knowledge Organization (SciKnowOrg group) <https://github.com/sciknoworg/>`_ at `Technische Informationsbibliothek (TIB) <https://www.tib.eu/de/>`_.
 Don't hesitate to open an issue on the `OntoLearner repository <https://github.com/sciknoworg/OntoLearner>`_ if something is broken or if you have further questions.

 Usage
 =====